webstylestory/figolia/README.md

         // Stay running and live-index all firebase operations.
         // Can be overriden on the commandline.
         liveIndex: false,
+        // Minimum throttle delay between Algolia API calls (in seconds)
+        // Note: between each throttle delay, a maximum of
+        // [3 * dataset number] calls can be made (add, update & delete)
+        throttleDelay: 10,
         // Optional, this field will be checked against last
         // run date to see if reindexing is necessary.
         // Field type must be UNIX timestamp (example Javascript Date.now()).